Perfect for spreading the cost of Christmas

 You can request a transfer onto your Engage Classic Account or a withdrawal by BACS, as often as you like.
-Both transaction types are processed once a day.
-Requests before 10am will be processed on the same day.
-Later requests will be processed the following day.
+Both transaction types are processed every working day.
+Requests before 2pm will be processed on the same day.
+Later requests will be processed the following working day.
 Transfers can take some time to clear into your account, but will be there the same day they are processed.
 See the Engage Classic Account page for details of charges.

 How do I get my Christmas savings?

 Your Christmas savings will be paid out automatically during the last week of November.
-This will be sent to your preferred bank account or a cheque will be posted to you, unless you notify us of a preferred withdrawal method.
+This will be sent to your preferred bank account or a cheque will be posted to you.
+By arrangement, cash may be available from a branch.

 You can withdraw from these savings throughout the year if you need to, however you may be asked to not use the dedicated account if you regularly withdraw from it.

 Will I receive a statement of my account?